open-metadata/OpenMetadata/README.md

 OpenMetadata includes the following:

-Metadata schemas - defines core abstractions and vocabulary for metadata with schemas for Types, Entities, Relationships between entities.
+- **Metadata schemas** - defines core abstractions and vocabulary for metadata with schemas for Types, Entities, Relationships between entities.
 This is the foundation of the Open Metadata Standard.

-Metadata store - stores metadata graph that connects data assets, user and tool generated metadata.
+- **Metadata store** - stores metadata graph that connects data assets, user and tool generated metadata.

-Metadata APIs - for producing and consuming metadata built on schemas for User Interfaces and Integration of tools, systems, and services.
+- **Metadata APIs** - for producing and consuming metadata built on schemas for User Interfaces and Integration of tools, systems, and services.

-Ingestion framework - a pluggable framework for integrating tools and ingesting metadata to the metadata store.
+- **Ingestion framework** - a pluggable framework for integrating tools and ingesting metadata to the metadata store.
 Ingestion framework already supports well know data warehouses - Google BigQuery, Snowflake, Amazon Redshift, and Apache Hive, and databases - MySQL, Postgres, Oracle, and MSSQL.

-OpenMetadata User Interface - one single place for users to discover, and collaborate on all data.
+- **OpenMetadata User Interface** - one single place for users to discover, and collaborate on all data.

-## Our Mission

 ## Run OpenMetadata
 Get up and running in few mins